A NOT ALWAYS

 Ah, is that a song from South Pacific?

-gonna rout that cavalry right off of our land
+gonna rout that cavalry right off our land

 gonna shoot 'em where it hurts them the most

 Native Warriors, more often than not, triumphed despite the superior weaponry of the soldiers, i.e. Oglala Lakota Leader, Crazy Horse, Shawnee Leader, Tecumseh.
-Some of the strategies of Crazy Horse and Nez Percé, Chief Joseph's brother, Olikut are still taught at military schools.
+Some of the strategies of Crazy Horse and Nimi'puu (Nez Percé)Warrior Chief, Olikut (Chief Joseph's younger brother) are still taught at military schools.

 A Brief Story

-Nez Percé, Chief Joseph and his Warrior Chief Brother, Oolikut led their people on an 1800 mile 'walk' towards Canada.
+Nimi'puu (People of the Hearts Blood), Chief Joseph and his Warrior Chief Brother, Olikut led their people on an 1800 mile 'walk' towards Canada.
 With only 250 warriors, Olikut never lost a battle (seven in total), holding off 5,000 well-armed cavalry as they raced for freedom.
-How did he do it?
-Chief Joseph only stopped because his people were starving.
+Chief Joseph stopped 40 miles from the bordered because his people were starving.
+Some, however, did make it into Canada.

 In the early years of post-European contact (up to 1812), Indigenous fighting forces were courted unashamedly as allies by the French and English.
 They were badly needed as Turtle Island was being conquered and settled.
 All bets were off after 1812 - this was the last major battle between warring European factions.
 Native people were almost immediately abandoned because they were no longer useful.

-Native people were conquered for a variety of reasons including: lack of immunity to European Diseases; Destruction of Food; Downfall of the Matriarchy; Warfare against an enemy with superior supplies and armaments; Land Appropriation (often achieved by the deliberate introduction of alcohol and small pox infected blankets to Native people); Imposition of Christinaity, Indian Act, Residential Schools.
+Native people were conquered for a variety of reasons including: lack of immunity to European Diseases; Destruction of Food; Downfall of the Matriarchy; Warfare against an enemy with superior supplies and armaments; Land Appropriation (often achieved by the deliberate introduction of alcohol and small pox infected blankets); Imposition of Christianity, Indian Act, Residential Schools, 60's Scoop.
 All of these oppressive tactics deprived generations of Native people from living their culture as they had for so many thousands of years.

 Another common misconception was that Natives were savages, war mongers and treacherous.
 Again, Native people fought hard to hold onto their culture and traditional ways; they did not fight any harder than any other civilization on earth battling to defend its lands, sovereignty and way of life.
 This kind of stereotype came out of the early American movie and television westerns, when racism reigned supreme and John Wayne rode tall in the saddle.
 This is why so many love to think that all Native people did was rape, scalp (a European abomination, by the way) and pillage white settlers.